tianon/wishlist/zulip.md

   - employee/IT access policy?

 (ideally I'd really self-host which would make both of these moot, but that's also why this section is nested under Dockerization -- self-hosting also has rough implications for the household-acceptance-factor because it becomes my problem to provide remote access to it and secure it appropriately, but that's tenable)

+## Bot Ideas

+- "Reactions": to work around the lack of reaction notifications, a bot that could (for public channels or private channels it gets invited to) notify message senders of reactions to their messages via private DM
+  - would need some amount of debounce so it doesn't immediately send a message and a separate message for every single reaction
+  - would also need to decide what to do about removed reactions
+    (with debounce, maybe that doesn't matter as much since quick removals wouldn't be notified anyhow)

+- "ADS-B": what airplane is currently flying over our house (within some small geofence/distance)
+  - since I run `readsb` and scrape the data myself, this is "just" reading `aircraft.json` and doing the geo math then piping that into Zulip's API to a specific channel/topic via a Bot token
+  - the complicated bit is making sure it only sends the message once per event (maybe it queries the target topic's recent messages?)

+- "Unread": to work around the lack of visible unread status, could use emoji reactions on messages to display whether messages have been read by everyone in the channel
+  - this probably needs to "settle" in such a way that the end-state is no reactions, so it's more of a "someone hasn't read this message" than "this message has been read" status
+  - then the state reconcile when there are event steam glitches is easier too; it can search for messages it has reacted to, check their "read receipts", and remove its reaction
+  - needs to somehow account for people who've disabled read receipts *and* people muting topics (because they're basically "never" going to read the messages and the reaction needs to go away eventually)
+  - ... which might actually be the deal-breaker with this idea, because whether someone disabled read receipts *or* muted a topic is probably considered "private" data and something we can't query (maybe administrator privileges?)